vieveks/vichar-extension/privacy_policy.md

 ### 8. Refund & Cancellation Policy

-We offer a no-questions-asked refund policy within 7 days of purchase.
-Refund requests can be initiated by contacting our support team at **\[pravinatech@gmail.com]**.
+We offer free credits at the start for each user, so once purchased we have no refund policy for vichar credits.
+Refund requests for some technical bug can be initiated by contacting our support team at **\[pravinatech@gmail.com]**.

 Refunds will be processed if applicable to the original payment method and typically reflect within 5-7 business days.